-In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
+In a medical emergency first aid is given, an ambulance is called, and parents/carers are notified.
 Should an emergency situation occur to a pupil who has an IHP or EHC, the emergency procedures detailed in the plan are followed, and a copy of the IHP or EHC is given to the ambulance crew.
 If applicable the pupil's emergency medication will be administered by school staff.
-If the pupils medication isn't available, staff will administer the school's emergency medication with prior parental consent.

 In accordance with amendments made to the Human Medicines Regulations 2012 from October 2014 a sufficient number of salbutamol inhaler(s) spacer(s) will be held by the school to cover emergency use.
-Parents are expected to provide 2 in date auto-injectors for administration to their child, if the school does not hold 2 in date auto-injectors for each pupil then a suitable number of auto-injectors will be purchased for use by the school in an emergency.
+Parents are expected to provide 2 in date auto-injectors for administration to their child.
+Parental consent to administer the 'school inhaler' will be gained when the pupil joins the school using Template 2 for asthmatics.

-Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school using Template 2 for asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).
 The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

-Instructions for calling an ambulance are displayed prominently by the telephone in the insert location(s).
+Instructions for calling an ambulance are displayed prominently by the telephone in the school office.
 (Appendix 2 Template G)